Chewy Oatmeal Toffee Cookies

 - 1/2 cup coconut

-- Heat oven to 350°F. Line baking sheets with parchment.
+- Heat oven to 375°F. Line baking sheets with parchment.

-- In large bowl, beat butter and sugars on medium speed of electric mixer until creamy.
-Add eggs and vanilla; beat well.
-Add combined flour, baking soda and salt and mix till combined.
-Mix in oats and coconut.
-Carefully stir in Heath bar chunks.
+- In a large bowl, beat butter and sugars on medium speed of an electric mixer until creamy.

 - Add egg and vanilla, and mix until incorporated.
 Add flour, baking soda, and salt and mix just until combined.

 - Mix in oats and coconut with a wooden spoon.
 Carefully stir in Heath bar chunks and white chocolate.

 - Use a cookie disher or spoon to scoop out rounded tablespoonfuls onto prepared cookie sheets.

 - Bake for 10 to 12 minutes or until light golden brown.

 - Cool on cookie sheets for a few minutes, then remove to wire rack to finish cooling.

 Amount Per Serving: Calories: 157Total Fat: 9gSaturated Fat: 6gTrans Fat: 0gUnsaturated Fat: 3gCholesterol: 25mgSodium: 128mgCarbohydrates: 17gFiber: 1gSugar: 12gProtein: 1g